InternetDataMiningLaboratory/scheduler/README.md

 -   crawl

 ```
-    /service/crawler/crawl
+    /service/crawler/crawl -d crawer_id=<crawler_id>
 ```

 The action starts a container using the image `companyservice/crawler` and container starts a crawler with the arguments in the request.
+At the same time, a async listener is created to wait the container and remove the container when the container closed.

 # Supported Docker versions